 When Pedro I was crowned King of Portugal in 1357, he proclaimed his lover, Ines de Castro, Queen.
 He didn’t let the fact that his beloved had died two years previous get in the way …

 They have a sweet tooth

 Pastry probably isn’t the first thing that comes to mind when you think of Portugal but did you know that the Portuguese actually make some of the world’s best pastries?
 The Pastel de Nata in particular is a feast for the taste-buds.
 Try at your own risk for you will never be the same after tasting an authentic Portuguese pastry.

 The Portuguese are masters of breaking records and setting trends.
 The Vasco da Gama Bridge in Lisbon is the longest bridge in Europe at 17kms long.
 Lisbon is also home to the oldest bookshop in the world, Livraria Bertrand has been open since 1732.
 Lisbon is the starting point for the Portuguese Way Camino.

 Okay that last one is a lie … but they could if they wanted to.
 Bacalao is the Portuguese word for cod and with over 365 different ways to cook it, the Portuguese really could have Bacalao every day of the year without ever having to repeat the recipe.

-If you would like to incorporate a visit to Portugal as part of your Camino trip you have both the Portuguese Way and the Portuguese Coastal Way to choose from, all routes lead to Santiago de Compostela.
+If you would like to incorporate a visit to Portugal as part of your Camino trip, you can choose to walk or cycle the Camino Portugues which takes you all the way to Santiago de Compostela.